scorixear/discord.ts-architecture/README.md

 - We didn't respond in this example with a text message, we responded with an Embed message that contains Categories and Buttons

 ### Final Usage Advice
 The inital setup for this is higher for very simple projects.
 I suggest creating a template for discord bot project.
-Besides the shown setup there is nothing needed besides this.
+Besides the shown setup there is nothing needed to do.
 Creating additional commands and button interactions all follow the same architectural structure.
 This creates better readability, maintainability and also a more robust behaviour.
 Additionally it is recommended to still catch any exception and missed rejection for an application.